Toyota Auris review

-Most potential buyers will care only that their car is comfortable and easy to drive and, in this respect, the Auris delivers the goods.
-The steering is light and moderately accurate with only the slightest sense of vagueness when held straight – this means it’s easy around town but long motorway jaunts can see you making constant small corrections that can become tiring.
+Most potential buyers will care only that their car is comfortable and easy to drive and, in this respect, the Toyota Auris delivers the goods.

-A handful of engines are offered in the Auris but it’s the Hybrid model that will probably be of most interest to potential owners.
-Check out our comparison of petrol, diesel and hybrid Auris models.
-We look at the relative costs of each and work out whether the more efficient, costlier models or the cheaper, less efficient models represent better value for money overall.
+A handful of engines are offered in the Toyota Auris but it’s the Hybrid model that will probably be of most interest to potential owners.

 There are two petrol Auris options.
 The first is the oddly specific 1.33-litre four-cylinder non-turbo unit fitted exclusively to entry-level Active models.
 It has a reasonable 99hp but, as a result of the non-turbo setup, it feels very sluggish on the road.
 We’d also advise you avoid entry-level Active trim altogether so, unless you’re really swayed by the low purchase price, there’s no reason to recommend this engine.